Tier 2 Visa Employer Sponsor Licence Guide.

 Route-specific obligations

-When applying for a Sponsorship licence, there are specific prerequisites that pertain to this route.
+When applying for an Employer Sponsorship licence, there are specific prerequisites that pertain to this route.

-4. There is a direct employer-employee relationship between you and the employee: The tier 2 visa route requires a direct employer relationship, meaning the applicant will be employed by you and not hired to a third party to perform ongoing or routine tasks.
+There is a direct employer-employee relationship between you and the employee: The skilled worker visa route requires a direct employer relationship, meaning the applicant will be employed by you and not hired to a third party to perform ongoing or routine tasks.

-These route-specific requirements ensure that the employment being offered aligns with the objectives of the Sponsorship route and safeguards against misuse or exploitation.
-In the remainder of this article, we provide further details on these general and route-specific requirements for Sponsorship licence holders.
+These route-specific obligations ensure that the employment being offered aligns with the objectives of the Sponsorship route and safeguards against misuse or exploitation.
+In the remainder of this article, we provide further details on these general and route-specific requirements for employer Sponsorship licence holders.

 To discuss your Sponsorship Application needs with our immigration adviser, fill in our enquiry form below.